ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-It takes guts to be an organ donor.
+Why was the robot angry?
+Because someone kept pressing his buttons!

 [
-Thu Feb 20 00:24:39 UTC 2025
+Fri Feb 21 00:25:07 UTC 2025
  ]